How to Help Earthquake Victims Rebuild

 - Raise money for an entire community.
 Reach out to city officials and find out where help is most needed, then focus your fundraising efforts there.

-- Partner with a favorite local business that needs help rebuilding.
+- Partner with a favourite local business that needs help rebuilding.

 - Start a certified charity fundraiser for a disaster relief organization that can have a more widespread impact.
 Discover charity fundraisers on GoFundMe for inspiration.